romualdk/game-components/Vector/vector.md

 IMAGE OF A POINT

-And vector is nothing more as line from origin *(0, 0)* to the point.
+And vector is nothing more as line from origin *(0, 0)* to that point.

 IMAGE OF A VECTOR